leolca/lectures/nlp/hyphenation.md

 - Historical evolution of hyphenation:
   - Early texts: No hyphenation marks.
-  - Introduction of hyphenation for readability.
+  - Introduction of hyphenation for to manage line breaks and prevent overly wide gaps.
 - Importance:
   - Avoid large gaps in justified text.
   - Maintain aesthetic flow.